We speak to Logistics Managers day in, day out. So we know they don’t have it easy.

 Happy, dedicated, and hard-working employees are essential to the smooth running of any logistics operation.

 Significant events over the past few years, such as the pandemic (and associated quarantines) and Brexit have resulted in an ongoing shortage of qualified staff, notably drivers.
 Something that the logistics industry as a whole is struggling to catch up with.

 Part of ‘catching up’ includes the need to hire and train new staff, which adds further delays to the recruitment and logistics process as a whole.

 And if that wasn’t enough, it is now reported that early retirement accounts for 54% of driver shortages.
 Further increasing the urgency for new talent to be recruited, trained, and retained.

-To make up for staff shortages, businesses need to do more with less drivers.
+To make up for staff shortages, businesses need to do more with fewer drivers.

 By optimising their routes, businesses can reduce miles and therefore reduce the amount of drivers required; streamlining journeys and improving efficiency in the process.

-And of course, businesses will want to know who their best performing drivers are and reward them accordingly.
-By utilising route optimisation software, Logistics Managers can monitor the efficiency and accuracy of their drivers, as well identifying drivers that need additional training and support.
+And of course, businesses will want to know who their best-performing drivers are and reward them accordingly.
+By utilising route optimisation software, Logistics Managers can monitor the efficiency and accuracy of their drivers, as well as identify drivers that need additional training and support.